 - Bake for 30 minutes

 - Let slice cool in the dish before slicing into squares

 Other options for making the fruit jam could be: a combination of apple and rhubarb, using frozen berries or tinned fruit (drained).
-If using tinned or soft fruits (like strawberries, no need to cook first.
+If using tinned or soft fruits (like strawberries), there is no need to cook these first.